andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-07-08-trainline-tech-summit.md

 ---
-title:  "The Trainline Tech Summit
+title:  "The Trainline Tech Summit"
 ---

 Friday was the Trainline Tech Summit where those of us working in the engineering team got together to share ideas and learn from one another.